Your Questions Answered

 Professional negligence (i.e. in other words, they breached their duty of care) is deemed to have occurred when a professional’s conduct/actions fall below that of a competent professional in the same or similar circumstance.
 The most common breaches of duty are:

 - Incorrect advice leading to financial loss or ruin;

-- That the professional person has gone beyond what they were appointed to do;
+- The professional person has gone beyond what they were appointed to do;

-- That the professional person has simply not done something that they should have for example complying with a court order resulting in a claim being struck out!;
+- The professional person has simply not done something that they should have – e.g. complying with a court order resulting in a claim being struck out;

 - Information which is fundamental has been withheld resulting in a loss of chance;

 - Below standard workmanship resulting in loss of value;

 The above list is by no means exhaustive; please contact us if your situation is not covered by the above breaches;